 1. Establishing Trust

 Trust is the center of all healthy and fruitful relationships.
 It is the bedrock of leadership.
-If you do not trust a boss or an organization to do what they say they will do or act with integrity and transparency, then it is simply impossible to enjoy the benefits of a fruitful relationship.
+Suppose you do not trust a boss or an organization to do what they say they will do or act with integrity and transparency.
+In that case, it is simply impossible to enjoy the benefits of a fruitful relationship.
 Similarly, if a leader does not trust others, they will not get that trust back in return.
 In a scenario where your team does not trust you, they will only do the minimum to retain their job.

 Few employees will stay at an organization if they do not trust their boss.
 Trust has a direct correlation to the way that your business grows.
 Organizations that do not have the ability to trust are unable to attain accelerated growth and sustainability.